billgathen/thinking-in-elm/0_why_should_i_care/README.md

 Elm is still pretty new: not all the libraries you're used to in JavaScript have pure-Elm versions, though you should be able to integrate the two for the time being.

 It's not particularly-compact in terms of generated JavaScript, though this may improve in the future.
 The Elm runtime is included in every Elm program, and even for a simple ["Hello World" app](../1_hello_world) the elm.js file is ~11,000 lines and 279K uncompressed.
-I'm still not clear whether Elm plays nicely with standard minify/compress solutions: UglifyJS dropped the file size from to 178K minified and 170K compressed.
+I'm still not clear whether Elm plays nicely with standard minify/compress solutions, but UglifyJS dropped the file size from to 178K minified and 170K compressed.